Canada’s energy stocks have been a key part of my investing strategy for some time now.

 Of course that was before energy prices and energy stocks were dominating the headlines.
 At the time Canadian oil prices were about $30 a barrel and energy dividends were under a lot of pressure due to collapsed earnings.

 That price has more than tripled, was above $115 U.S. and now sits near $70 U.S. in 2023.
 Those generous oil prices have fuelled incredible earnings and dividend growth.
 There is no sector over the last few years with greater free cash flow.

 The oil and gas sector was also the only sector in Canada to provide positive total returns in 2022.
 This came as no surprise, as energy is the only sector known to provide reliable inflation protection.

 That said, the price of oil has been coming down thanks to the rising rate environment that is designed to cool economic activity and by extension bring down troubling inflation.
 We have global recession fears and the Chinese lack of demand has also weighed on oil prices.

 The following chart reflects the price of Canadian oil priced in U.S. dollars.
 In Canadian dollars the price is in the $57 range.

 Here is a video that explains the spread (difference in prices) between Canadian oil and U.S. oil.

-Of course those higher oil prices are wonderful for Canadian oil producers, mostly operating or active in the Canadian oil sands, but many of the producers also have global operations.
+Higher oil prices are wonderful for top Canadian energy companies, mostly operating or active in the Canadian oil sands, but many of the producers also have global operations.
 They have already become free cash flow gushers.
-And the stock market is starting to take notice.
+More investors, fund managers and retail investors are going along for the ride.

 Canadian investors who went against the flow were rewarded handsomely, and it was not as big a risk as many would think.
 The macroeconomic and energy-specific story was quite simple.